 We want to make a real and meaningful difference in the lives of patients.
 That’s why our mission focuses on raising awareness, supporting research and improving the quality of care for patients and their families who are facing a blood cancer diagnosis.

-Our support spans a number of vital areas, impacting patient health and the care they receive.
-This work encompasses registering bone marrow donors, investing in innovative ways to find better treatments, and providing support for lodging and comfort to patients and families.
-We also provide people facing a diagnosis with useful resources that helps them navigate their circumstances and make informed decisions about their health.
+Our support spans several areas that impact a patient’s health and the care they receive.
+This work encompasses registering bone marrow donors and investing in innovative ways to find better treatments.
+We also share useful resources with people facing a diagnosis, helping them better navigate their circumstances and make informed decisions about their health.

 To fulfill this part of our mission, we established two funds at Dana-Farber Cancer Institute: The William G. Pomeroy Foundation Endowed Fund for AML Research and The William G. Pomeroy Foundation Fund for Stem Cell Transplant Research.

 This investment enables Dr. Ted Alyea and his team to leverage Dana-Farber’s intellectual and scientific resources to move discoveries out of the lab and into the clinic.
 These efforts accelerate the delivery of new strategies for treating AML (acute myeloid leukemia) and preventing recurrence, and ultimately, will provide new hope to patients and families facing this difficult disease.